Wedding Alcohol Calculator

 If you're planning a wedding and can't get your head around stocking the bar, use this wedding alcohol calculator.
 Not only will it help you find out how much alcohol for a wedding reception is right, but will also make the planning process much easier and bring you closer to organizing the wedding of your dreams.
+If you want to haven't decided on a tent for your wedding, check out the tent size calculator to find the proper tent size and space required for your guests.

 How to use the wedding alcohol calculator?